 Cisco is the global leader in providing the hardware and software infrastructure for supporting the new paradigm of unified communications (UC).
 Cisco's unified communications solution enhances the productivity of IT networks by cutting operational costs; combining multiple collaboration functions with familiar software applications to increase user output; facilitating collaboration among employees, partners, and suppliers to save effort and improve business results; and simplifying the management of your converged voice and data ecosystem.

 Cisco's UC technology include several primary product areas:,

-Progent can provide the remote or on-premises consulting services of a certified CCIE (Collaboration) specialist to help organizations of all sizes to plan, install, administer, upgrade, optimize, move, and troubleshoot Cisco UC products so you can highest strategic advantage of your communications system.
-Progent can provide advanced support for every element of Cisco's unified communications solutions such as call management software, VoIP and softphones, and immersive telepresence software.
-Progent in addition offers consulting and troubleshooting services for Cisco's IP voice-optimized network infrastructure products including Integrated Services routers, Catalyst switches, ASA firewalls, and IOS voice gateways.
+Progent offers the online or on-premises consulting services of a certified CCIE specialist who can assist organizations of any size to plan, configure, administer, upgrade, expand, relocate, and troubleshoot Cisco UC products so you can highest business value of your communications investment.
+Progent can provide world-class consulting for all components of Cisco's unified communications solutions such as call management tools, IP phones and softphones, and teleconferencing software.
+Progent also offers consulting and support for Cisco's realtime media-optimized network infrastructure products such as ISR routers, Catalyst switches, ASA firewalls, and IP voice gateways.

 - Call Control Platforms for managing rich media calls and sessions

 - Communications Phones and Softphones to enhance end-user productivity

 - UC Software Applications for simplified access to real-time, chat, voice and video, phone messages, white boarding, and conferencing

 - Communications Gateways for connecting to outside networks and telecommuters